ljakob/unit_ut61eplus/from_vendor/README.md

-this files are from the decompiled android app
+these files are from the decompiled android app - licence is not GPL :)